Skip to main content

 Japan (METI).
 For Japanese enterprise Ollama deployments, Qwen3 / Qwen 3.6 is the recommended model family -- native Japanese tokenization processes Japanese text 30-40% more token-efficiently than Llama or Mistral, directly reducing inference time and KV cache requirements.
 For Japanese coding workflows: Qwen 3.6 27B (77.2% SWE-bench) handles Japanese code comments natively and is the top dense coding model in 2026.
 METI AI governance documentation requires noting the exact model version.
 Use `ollama show <model>` to get the full model specification including parameter count, quantization level, and context length for compliance records.

 China.
 Under China's CAC Generative AI Measures (2023), organizations providing AI services to end users must register the models used.
 Qwen3 / Qwen 3.6 (Alibaba, Apache 2.0) is the recommended choice for Chinese enterprise Ollama deployments -- Chinese model origin, Apache 2.0 licence, best performance on Chinese-language tasks, and top benchmarks.
-Kimi K2.6 (Moonshot AI, MIT license, 42B active/1T total MoE) is also available as a top-tier coding option with Chinese origin.
+Kimi K2.6 (Moonshot AI, Modified MIT license, 32B active/1T total MoE) is also available as a top-tier coding option with Chinese origin.
 Pull commands: `ollama run qwen3.6:27b` for best quality, `ollama run qwen3:7b` for speed.
 DeepSeek-R1 (DeepSeek, MIT licence) is appropriate for reasoning tasks.
 For data processed locally via Ollama, China's PIPL cross-border data transfer requirements do not apply -- inference stays on-premises.

 What Are the Common Mistakes When Choosing Ollama Models?